ox-it/dates/README.md

 # To do

- * add scripts to generate these dates
+ * add scripts to generate these dates (done for current; will need more)
- * add Encaenia, dates of term (full, extended, PGCE, MBA, clinical, etc)
+ * add dates of term (extended, PGCE, MBA, clinical, etc)